 It's not easy being green, at least not as easy as some suggest.

 For almost 40 years, advocates of Earth Day have called on people to celebrate environmental progress and to protect our planet.
 To this goal, Christians can say a hearty "Amen, but..."

 "Amen," because we should certainly strive to preserve, protect and sustain our earthly home.
 Such good intentions fit well with the biblical call to exercise responsible stewardship of God's good creation.

 But good intentions aren't enough.
 Without wisdom and sound judgment, they can lead to harmful, unintended consequences—harmful not just to the environment, but to the world's poor, whom we are also called to care for and protect.

 The concept of stewardship involves taking care of something that belongs to somebody else.
-For Christians, stewardship of the environment recognizes that "the earth is the Lord's and the fulness thereof" (Psalm 24:1).
+For Christians, stewardship of the environment recognizes that "the earth is the Lord's and the fulness thereof" (Psalms 24:1).
 Creation belongs to the Creator.
 The Christian tradition affirms that humans have been given the privilege and task of tending and cultivating it for good.